nchekwa/youtube-api-mcp/README.md

 ## Behavior

-### Language Fallback
+### Language Handling

-When a requested language is unavailable, the API automatically falls back to the first available transcript:
+The API always returns the **first available transcript** (usually the native/original language):
-- Request: `language=pl` (Polish not available)
+- Prefers: Manual transcripts over auto-generated ones
-- Response: `language=<actual_language>` with available transcript (e.g., `en`, `de`, `pl`, etc.)
+- No language parameter needed
-- Cache: Stored as `video_id_<actual_language>.json`
+- Response includes `language` field to indicate which language was returned
-- Prioritizes: Manual transcripts over auto-generated ones
+- Cache: Stored as `video_id.json` (one file per video)

 ### Cache Logic

-1. First checks cache for requested language (e.g., `pl`)
+1. First checks cache for video ID
-2. If not in cache: Fetches from YouTube with automatic language fallback
+2. If not in cache: Fetches from YouTube (first available transcript)
-3. Saves to cache using the actual language returned by YouTube
+3. Saves to cache as `<video_id>.json`
 4. Next request: Returns cached data with `cache_used: true`

 ## Documentation